 Skip to main content

-RockBLOCK Pro STL
+RockBLOCK Pro APNT

-RockBLOCK Pro is available with STL positioning.
-Satellite Time and Location® (Iridium STL®) - a Positioning, Navigation, and Timing (PNT) service that improves the resiliency and survivability of critical infrastructure when Global Positioning System (GPS) or Global Navigation Satellite System (GNSS) signals are absent or disrupted.
-This option requires hardware alterations, and as such is only available as an option at the point of purchase.
+We have a new version of the RockBLOCK PRO that makes use the Alternative Position Navigation and Timing(APNT) service offered by Iridium - Iridium Satellite Time and Location® (Iridium STL®).
+This service improves the resiliency and survivability of critical infrastructure when Global Positioning System (GPS) or Global Navigation Satellite System (GNSS) signals are absent or disrupted.

 Configuration